ElGuillermo/HLL_CRCON_Installer/README.md

   - datetimectl
   - Docker
   - Docker 'compose' plugin
+- Will **try** to backup any config files and database from a previous CRCON install before deleting it
 - Download and install the latest CRCON release
 - Configure the first game server to be managed :
   - RCON credentials in `.env`